akarlinsky/world_mortality/README.md

 In Brazil, the RC is the most up to date source of all-cause mortality.
 However, it is downward biased compared to the official final figures from SIM due to delayed registration.
 In order to account for this, the monthly counts from the CR are corrected using the ratio between total deaths (up to October) in SIM 2020 (1,310,014) to total deaths in RC 2020 (1,213,027).

+Monthly deaths in Brazil that have been corrected for delayed registration were rounded to one significant digit to emphasize they were adjusted.

 We thank [Marcelo Oliveira](https://github.com/capyvara) and [Otavio Ranzani](https://github.com/oranzani/) for their help on this.